Supporting Reconciliation, Restoring Country, And Delivering Climate Action

 Revegetation Approach & Species Selection

 Due to the historical forestry plantations across these sites, there has been depletion of a naturally biodiverse forest canopy.
-One of Greenfleet’s ecological priorities is to restore the forest canopy to provide protection to understorey species and build habitat for native species, including koalas.
+One of Greenfleet’s ecological priorities is to restore the forest canopy to provide protection to understorey species and build habitat for native wildlife, including koalas.

-Fast-growing Eucalypt species are being planted to form the forest canopy, including species such as Blue Gum (Eucalyptus tereticornis) which is also preferred source of habitat and food for koalas.
+Fast-growing eucalypt species are being planted to form the forest canopy, including species such as Blue Gum (Eucalyptus tereticornis) which is also preferred source of habitat and food for koalas.
 Other species planted include Brush Box (Lophostemon confertus), a fast-growing pioneer species that can help re-establish woodlands, and Forest She-oak (Allocasurina torulosa), which is used for habitat by Glossy Black Cockatoos.

 Habitat Restoration